malthe/chameleon/src/chameleon/docs/tales.rst

    expression.

 There's a mechanism to allow fallback to alternative expressions, if one should fail (raise an exception).
 The pipe character ('|') is used to separate two expressions.

 .. warning:: The reference implementation of ZPT has a number of expression types that are closely tied to the Zope framework.
-See :ref:`using_with_zope`.

 .. _tales_built_in_names: